FreeBSD for Fedora Users

 Wrapping it up

-If you're used to Fedora and its GUI configuration tools, you might be best off starting with PCBSD or DesktopBSD.
-If you're willing to do most of your configuration by command line, FreeBSD might be a good choice.
+If you're used to Fedora and its GUI configuration tools, you might be a bit put off using FreeBSD.
+If you've used Arch or if you prefer doing your Fedora config by command line, you'll have few problems.
 It might be faster for you, but it might not.

 There will be more work to configure it the way you want, but in most cases, it's not that difficult.
 There are various forums, mailing lists and the excellent documentation to help you.